Abjad/abjad/trunk/abjad/documentation/doc_sphinx/chapters/duration/types/index.rst

 Abjad written duration captures the fact that these notes write the same way before prolation.

-Abjad notes, rests, chords and skips all make written duration available as `duraiton.written`.
+Abjad notes, rests, chords and skips all make written duration available as ``duration.written``.
 Written duration is a user-assignable rational number.
 Users can assign and reassign the written duration of notes, rests, chords and skips at initialization and at any time during the life of the note, rest, chord or skip.
-Notes, rests, chords and skips admit a degree of input flexibility; Abjad `Rational` instances, rational tokens, and integers are all allowed; see the chapter on :doc:`duration initialzation <../initialization/index>` for details.
+Notes, rests, chords and skips admit a degree of input flexibility; Abjad :class:`Rational <abjad.rational.rational.Rational>` instances, rational tokens, and integers are all allowed; see the chapter on :doc:`duration initialzation <../initialization/index>` for details.
 Written durations must always be notehead-assignable; see the chapter on